sbdchd/vim-run/README.md

 ## Usage

-Use the command `:Run` to run the current file with the default shebang / command.
+Run the current file with the default shebang / command.

+`:Run`

 To specify a command to run the current file, pass the command and its arguments to `:Run`.
 The filepath will be automatically appended.